KennyStephens/voting-nextjs/README.md

 TODO:

+- Implement SWR for error on /polls
 - Finalize branding and images
 - Add analytics for views
 - Write up some blog posts for the website to start SEO and interest (see below)
-- Put a limit on characters for email length
 - Add in all meta information through `<BasePage />` on the site
 - Data vizualization for money given to valve and how much goes to teams
 - Create script to auto close polls that are past